Almanac okresu Praha 13, 1934

 Daughter Vera joins the Resistance

-His wife Ida, son Harry and mother-in-law Ernestine also managed to escape to the USA.
-Their daughter Vera remained in Europe.
+His wife Ida, son Harry and mother-in-law Ernestine also manage to escape to the USA.
+Their daughter Vera remains in Europe.
 She joins the Resistance in Paris, where she meets her husband, the Czechoslovakian journalist and resistance fighter Otakar Hromádko.

 Persecution and death of company founder Jindřich Waldes